 I recently read a discussion forum about this important question: Do you need life insurance?
-In this forum, there were some incredibly intelligent people that ranged from financial advisors, fee for service advisors, life insurance agents, financial bloggers and even do-it-yourselfers.
+In this forum, there were some incredibly intelligent people that ranged from financial advisors, the fee for service advisors, life insurance agents, financial bloggers, and even do-it-yourselfers.

 Life insurance has forever been a controversial topic of discussion.
 The roots of negativity stem from the stereotype of the plaid suit salesman, who goes from door to door pitching the merits of life insurance.
 Traditionally, it was more about making the sale than incorporating life insurance into a complete financial plan.

 While some of these ‘salespersons’ still may exist, they may not be as transparent.
 The life insurance agent today, can often hide behind the financial planner title or a financial planning designation.

 Critics of life insurance also question the commissions that these agents make.
 In many cases, life insurance can pay exorbitant commissions and bonuses.
 To be fair, there are some life insurance products that pay more commissions than others.
 No matter how you look at it, life insurance is an important part of the overall financial plan and simply one of the financial tools in the toolbox.
 The hope is that there are many good life insurance agents in addition to the bad ones.

 Good life insurance agents are typically professionals who incorporate total financial planning.

 How do you find a good life insurance agent?